 5. Reboot the computer to normal mode when the above steps are done.

-In conclusion: Cheshire Police Authority Virus can cause great damage to your system once it is installed to your infected computer.
-This ransomware can create system bugs to make chances so that the virus makers will have the ability to access to your computer without your permission, viruses and Trojans can be brought to your computer and start to infect your system files even you have the anti-virus program on the infected PC.
+In conclusion: Cheshire Police Authority Virus can cause great damage to your system once it is installed to your infected computer or android phone.
+This ransomware can create system bugs to make chances so that the virus makers will have the ability to access to your computer/cell phone without your permission, viruses and Trojans can be brought to your computer or mobile device and start to infect your system files even you have the anti-virus program on the infected PC.
 Many victims think that they can get rid of this virus by paying a fine to them, but the truth proves that it is not true.
-This ramsomware may stay on your compute even you pay a fine to them.
+This ramsomware may stay on your computer and android phone even you pay a fine to them.
 You need to know that this is the way hackers collect money from the victims.
-Next time when you see this kind of message published on your computer, do not hesitate, remove it as soon as possible and make your computer safe.
+Next time when you see this kind of message published on your computer or android phone, do not hesitate, remove it as soon as possible and make your machine safe.

-Kindly Reminder: Manual removal is a skillful and risky job for common users, if any mistakes are made in the process, you may damage your computer immediately.
-If you are not sure how to do, to save your computer please contact YooCare PC experts 24/7 online IN TIME for help.
+Kindly Reminder: Manual removal is a skillful and risky job for common users, if any mistakes are made in the process, you may damage your computer or android phone immediately.
+If you are not sure how to do, to save your machine please contact YooCare PC experts 24/7 online IN TIME for help.